Belva Davis: Journalism career

-Personal
+Personal life and death

 Belva married Frank Davis on January 1, 1952.
 The couple had two children, and a granddaughter.
 Davis met her second husband, Bill Moore, in 1967 while working at KPIX-TV.
-Davis and Moore used to live in the San Francisco neighborhood of Presidio Heights, but now live in Petaluma, California.
-Belva Davis, a private person, for most of her journalistic life separated her personal life from her professional life.
-In 1975, Davis allowed an African American woman and American Women in Radio and TV member, Kathleen H. Arnold (today anthropologist Kathleen Rand Reed), to produce Belva Davis – This is Your Life.
+Davis and Moore lived in the San Francisco neighborhood of Presidio Heights, and later lived in Petaluma, California.
+Belva Davis, a private person, separated her personal life from her professional life for most of her journalistic life.
+In 1975, Davis allowed an African-American woman and American Women in Radio and TV member, Kathleen H. Arnold (today anthropologist Kathleen Rand Reed), to produce Belva Davis – This is Your Life.
 Davis mentored Reed for decades.

-Davis serves on the boards of Museum of the African Diaspora, the Institute on Aging, and the Fine Arts Museums of San Francisco.
+Davis served on the boards of Museum of the African Diaspora, the Institute on Aging, and the Fine Arts Museums of San Francisco.
 Davis raised $5 million for the Museum of the African Diaspora in one year.

+Davis died in Oakland, California, from a long illness on September 24, 2025, at the age of 92.

 Honors

 Davis won eight Emmy Awards from the San Francisco / Northern California chapter.
-She is an honorary member of Alpha Kappa Alpha.
-She has received lifetime achievement awards from the American Women in Radio and Television and National Association of Black Journalists.
+She was an honorary member of Alpha Kappa Alpha.
+She received lifetime achievement awards from the American Women in Radio and Television and National Association of Black Journalists.